Skip to a section:

 Also, hovering your cursor over any part of a row will display the host name for that specific parameter, which is useful when scrolling horizontally and the Host Name column is no longer on the screen.

-icon to expand a menu in the Column Controls panel, then select or de-select the checkboxes.
+Individual columns can be quickly and easily removed by simply clicking on the icon in the upper-right corner of the column header.
+To add or remove multiple parameters simultaneously, click the Select Columns button to display the Column Controls panel, then select or de-select the desired checkboxes.
 Click Update when finished.
 The table can display up to 50 columns at a time.

 Note that selecting a parameter does not automatically select its subordinate parameters.
-Each parameter must be selected individually.
+Parameters must be selected individually.

 Click the Reset button at the top of the Column Controls panel to reset the parameter selections.
 This action will select all default parameters, and de-select all others.